zhanglongqi/linux-tips/u-boot/uenv.md

 to get more help, type `help` or `help COMMAND`

 To continue the boot from u-boot, simply type `boot` and the process will continue as if you did not stop the boot by hitting a key.
 This is also equivalent to typing `run bootcmd`.
-The bootcmd environment variable is actually a sequence of conditional statements (separated by semicolons) which perform checks on the hardware and software to complete the boot process.
+The bootcmd environment variable is actually a sequence of conditional statements \(separated by semicolons\) which perform checks on the hardware and software to complete the boot process.

 These commands can do all the work, but we will need `uEnv.txt` if we want to make things work automaticaly.

-Actually it works like [GRUB], you will easily understand the whole process if you know [GRUB] well.
+Actually it works like [GRUB](http://www.gnu.org/software/grub/), you will easily understand the whole process if you know [GRUB](http://www.gnu.org/software/grub/) well.

 Let me show my uEnv.txt first: